-Fasting is an act of the will to refrain from something for a specific amount of time, typically food and/or drink.
-Many religions and cultures have a practice of fasting and some forms of it have even become health trends.
+Fasting is an intentional choice to refrain from something for a specific amount of time, typically food and/or drink.

-However, in the Christian tradition, fasting has historically consisted of voluntary participation in abstaining from something rather normal (most often food) for the sake of spiritual warfare and spiritual health - whether it be individuals alone, or together within communities.
-It's giving up something you love, for something you love more because the root of sin is loving anything more than God himself.
-At its root, Christian fasting then, is a spiritual practice that aids in cultivating a longing for, and experience of, God's presence and God's ways, while simultaneously acting as a battle cry against, what theologian Thomas Aquinas referred to as, "the flesh, the world and the devil".
+In the Christian faith, fasting has historically consisted of voluntarily abstaining from something in your everyday life (most often food) for the sake of spiritual growth or breakthrough - whether it be individuals alone, or together within communities.
+To put it simply, fasting is temporarily giving up something you love, for something you love more.

+The root of sin is loving anything more than God Himself.
+Fasting checks our hearts and helps cultivate a longing for and experience of, God's presence that combats the flesh and the schemes of the enemy.

-We live in a world that loves buffets, all-you-can-eat food and never-ending, softserve ice cream, but there is so much more to God.
+We live in a world that loves buffets, all-you-can-eat food and never-ending, soft-serve ice cream.
 As much as we love good food, sometimes we need to tell our bodies what matters more, what matters most.
 Fasting is a resistance; it's making space in our lives for more of God.
-It's giving up a good thing, for a season, for what's far better: God Himself.
+It's giving up a good thing for a season, to make room for someone far better: God Himself.
 Jesus said there are some things in this world that can't change any other way apart from prayer and fasting.

-Which means fasting is sacrificial - it costs.
-To not experience discomfort would be to short-circuit both the purpose and the process.
-When engaged in prayerfully, fasting is a powerful tool to aid in breaking us from the things that tempt, ensnare and that will ultimately devour us, if not put in its proper place.
+Fasting and prayer go hand-in-hand.
+Fasting apart from prayer is simply a diet.
+When prayerfully engaged, fasting is a powerful tool to aid in breaking us from the things that tempt, ensnare and that will ultimately devour us, if not put in their proper places.
 The proper place for everything is in service and worship unto the God who gives all good gifts.
 That's where real power resides.